- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 15 Minutes

-Scalp Psoriasis and Hair Transplant Surgery: Why Control Matters
+Scalp Psoriasis and Hair Transplant Control

-Stable and well-controlled scalp psoriasis may be compatible with hair transplant surgery.
+Stable and well controlled scalp psoriasis may be compatible with hair transplant surgery.
 Active, inflamed, unstable psoriasis should usually be treated before operating.
 A hair transplant is elective.
 It should not be performed through an actively inflamed scalp just because the patient is understandably anxious for density.
 Vitiligo before hair transplant needs a different assessment, because pigment stability and Koebner history matter more than scale or itching.

 Scalp psoriasis matters because hair transplant surgery depends on the condition of the skin.
 During FUE hair transplant surgery, we make many tiny openings in the donor area and recipient area.
 Even when the work is delicate, the scalp still has to tolerate extraction, incision creation, graft placement, washing, crust formation, and early healing.